 Types of Cenotes

 - Cenote Cave – These subterranean cenotes have very little natural light (Perhaps a hole or two where the sun sneaks in).
-The dancing bolts of light shining in to the cave can be beautiful!
-Others cave cenotes might have artificial light.
+The dancing bolts of light shining into the cave can be beautiful!
+Other cave cenotes might have artificial light.
 The caves can sometimes be very deep below the surface.

 - Collapsed top Cenote Cave – These are similar to the cave cenotes but where the central dome of the roof has collapsed in leaving a larger opening with light coming in.

 - Open Cylinder Cenotes – These are cylindrical and fully open to the heavens.
 They typically have steep sides going down many meters to the water level.
 Like a circular sunken swimming pool.
 Steep access ladders and/or stairs are normally used to reach the water to swim.

 - Fully open cenotes – these cenotes could easily be mistaken for small lakes.
 Access to the water is at ground level and easily accessible.